Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: Introduction

 There is a relationship between transport properties and the spectral theory for Schr\"odinger operators.
 More qualitatively, the connection between spectral type and transport is seen through the RAGE theorem \cite{Damanik,ReedSimon3}.
 More quantitative results illustrating this connection are also available.
 For example, it is known that Schr\"odinger operators with pure point spectrum satisfy

 for all $\varphi$ of compact support \cite{Simon2}, which is described there as the absence of ballistic motion.
-Especially relevant to this paper are works of Guarneri, Combes and Last \cite{Guarneri1,Guarneri2,Combes,Last}.
+There are also the works of Guarneri, Combes and Last \cite{Guarneri1,Guarneri2,Combes,Last}.
 In particular, the Guarneri-Combes-Last theorem \cite{Last} implies that, in one dimension and in the presence of absolutely continuous spectrum, there is transport in a quantitative sense.
-One may define the spectral measure corresponding to a state $\varphi\in L^2(\R)$ and a self adjoint operator $H$ to be the unique positive finite Borel measure $\mu_{\varphi}$ on $\R$ such that for all $z\in\C\setminus \R$,
+Defining the spectral measure corresponding to a state $\varphi\in L^2(\R)$ and a self adjoint operator $H$ to be the unique positive finite Borel measure $\mu_{\varphi}$ on $\R$ such that for all $z\in\C\setminus \R$,

-Then, the Guarneri-Combes-Last theorem implies that in one dimension, and for states $\varphi$ whose spectral measures have a nonzero absolutely continuous part, an averaged ballistic lower bound holds: there exists a $\varphi$ dependent constant $C$ such that
+the Guarneri-Combes-Last theorem implies that in one dimension, and for states $\varphi$ whose spectral measures have a nonzero absolutely continuous part, an averaged ballistic lower bound holds: there exists a $\varphi$ dependent constant $C$ such that

-It is not yet known, however, whether in one dimension, $\mu_\varphi$ having a nonzero absolutely continuous part is enough to imply $\beta_{\varphi}^\pm(2)=1$.
-We note this is known to be false in higher dimensions \cite{BellSchulz,KiselevLast}, and work in higher dimensions often seeks to show averaged ballistic lower bounds of the form \eqref{eq:0909}.
-Recent work in two dimensions shows such a lower bound holds for a dense set of initial states for the class of limit-periodic operators whose potentials are approximated exponentially quickly, and for certain class of quasi-periodic operators \cite{Stolzetall}, both of which are known to have absolutely continuous spectrum.
+Since $\beta^+(2)$ is bounded from below by its time averaged analog, $\mu_\varphi$ having a nonzero absolutely continuous part is enough to imply $\beta_{\varphi}^+(2)=1$.
+However, it is not yet known whether in one dimension $\mu_\varphi$ having nonzero absolutely continuous part is enough to ensure $\beta_{\varphi}^-(2)=1$.
+We note this is known to be false in higher dimensions \cite{BellSchulz,KiselevLast}, where work often seeks to show averaged ballistic lower bounds of the form \eqref{eq:0909}, for example \cite{Stolzetall} in the two dimensional almost periodic setting.
 Typically, showing the quantitative characterizations of transport beyond the scope of the Guarneri-Combes-Last theorem requires model dependent methods.
-To better contextualize our results, we will focus our discussion on non-time averaged results in one-dimensional, almost periodic models.
+To better contextualize our results, we will focus our introductory discussion on non-time averaged results in one-dimensional, almost periodic models.